tanguyl/numerl/readme.md

     sudo apt-get install libopenblas-dev liblapacke-dev
 ```

-Mac: lapacke should be usable via the accelerate framework; only openblas is required.
+OSX: lapacke is used trough the accelerate framework; only openblas is required.
 ```sh
     brew install openblas
 ```